rtr-nettest/open-rmbt-desktop/README.md

 Requires macOS Ventura or later, XCode 12.2.0 or later.

-1. Download the Mac Installer Distribution certificate from https://developer.apple.com/account/resources/certificates/list and install it your Mac's Keychain.
-Put the name of the installed certificate into the `.env` file as `APPLE_DEVELOPER_IDENTITY`.
+1. Download the Mac App Distribution and Mac Installer Distribution certificates from https://developer.apple.com/account/resources/certificates/list and install it your Mac's system keychain.
+Put the name of the installed certificates into the `.env` file as `APPLE_CODESIGN_IDENTITY` and `APPLE_INSTALLER_IDENTITY` respectively.
+2. Donwload the distribution provisioning profile from https://developer.apple.com/account/resources/profiles/list and put it into the `src/assets/<FLAVOR>` folder as `RMBTDesktop_Distribution_Profile.provisionprofile`.
-2. Set up the `.env` file with your `APPLE_ID`, `APPLE_PASSWORD`, and `APPLE_TEAM_ID`.
+3. Set up the `.env` file with your `APPLE_ID`, `APPLE_PASSWORD`, and `APPLE_TEAM_ID`.
 See https://www.electronforge.io/guides/code-signing/code-signing-macos#option-1-using-an-app-specific-password for details.
-3. Build the distributable with
+4. Build the distributable with

 ```sh
 $ npm run make:app-store